laurabow/placeholder-p1/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
-- Allow user to choose favorites
+- Build app with HTML, CSS, & JavaScript
+- Style with flexbox
+- Use axios to make a request to an API and insert data from that API onto the page.
+- Make the design responsive with media queries
+- Put website onto GitHub Pages

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add a way to filter the recipes. (i.e. sort by vegetarian or gluten free)
-- Use local storage to save user favorites
+- Add local storage so the user can save recipes they like for future use.

 ## Project Schedule